 Dallas Assault with a Deadly Weapon Lawyer

-Attorney Richard McConathy will make every effort to identify mitigating factors or defenses that are applicable to your particular situation.
-Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your deadly weapon assault allegations.
+Attorney Richard C. McConathy will make every effort to identify mitigating factors or defenses that are applicable to your particular situation.
+Call the Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700.

 As defined in Tex.
 Penal Code § 22.01, an individual can commit assault in Texas if they intentionally or knowingly cause or threaten to cause bodily injury to another person, or cause offensive physical contact to another person.